 - > your registration number,

 - > this documentation,

-- > a printout of your configuration files,

-- > the manual of your motherboard, and
+- the manual of your motherboard, and

-- > a screen shot of your BIOS configuration.
+- > a screen shot of your BIOS configuration (if possible).

 In addition, it would be helpful to our technicians if you are at your computer during the phone call so that you can carry out our tips and tricks directly.
 Please do not forget to write down the name of the respective support technician if you contact our Support Team.
 You will need this name if a defect is present and your card needs to be mailed to us.